dukeduck1984/Swelltech-Omakase-Drilling-Guide/README.md

 I personally don't have a strong opinion about the deck but am curious about trying a Swelltech with a smaller wheelbase, and it's always good to have more real estate for the feet.
 So as soon as I came across that post on Reddit, I decided to give it a shot.
 Again thanks to u/hibri808 who answered my many questions, and this project is the fruit of his wisdom and experience, plus a little fine-tuning of my own.

 * The Loaded Omakase is a beautiful deck and is not cheap.
-Drilling a deck is the most complicated task, but you definitely don't want to mess up with such a deck.
+Drilling a deck is not the most complicated task, but you definitely don't want to mess up with such a deck.
 The goal of this project is to help ease the process of drilling should you want to do the same.
-This drilling guide offers 4 different wheelbases for your choice which are:
+This drilling guide offers 4 different wheelbases for your choice:
   1. 20", equivalent to the Austin Keen model.
   2. 20.5", equivalent to the Italo Air model.
   3. 21", equivalent to the J.O.B Pipeline model.